intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Storage.md

 # Repositories

-Data is stored in six technologically differentiated repositories which (depicted in the metamodel above).
+Data is stored in six technologically differentiated repositories (depicted in the metamodel above).

-- The primary datasets are ingested, transformed, and stored in four repositories (_monitoring_, _analytics_, _reporting_, _graph_).
+- The primary datasets are ingested, transformed, and stored in four repositories (_edge_, _monitoring_, _analytics_, _reporting_).

-- Secondary datasets provide relatively static (master) data and are stored in the _nearline_ repository, for combining as external tables through joins.
+- Secondary datasets provide relatively static master and extended data stored in the _extended_ and _graph_ repositories.
+Data in these repositories are combined as external tables with primary datasets through joins.

-_Repository_ archetypes and their abbreviated mnemonics and qualifiers are listed below:
+_Repository_ archetypes and their abbreviated mnemonics and qualifiers are listed below.
+The _Qualifiers_ are used in [Storage Service names](/docs/api.sundaya.monitored.equipment/0/c/Getting%20Started/Start%20Here/Standards%20&%20Conventions).

-- _Qualifiers_ are used to name storage **Services** according to [naming conventions](/docs/api.sundaya.monitored.equipment/0/c/Getting%20Started/Start%20Here/Standards%20&%20Conventions).

 Repository      | Mnemonic                  | Qualifiers            | Qualified Repository Names